FidanVural/GAN/README.md

    sudo pip3 install -r requirements.txt
 ```

-Before we start, if you want to use the datasets, you have to change sjshd parameter to True.
+Before we start, if you want to download the datasets, you have to change "download" parameter to True in the codes.
+Let's look at this line: **dataset = datasets.MNIST(root="dataset/", train=True, transform=transforms, download=True)**.
+After the first download, you can change the "dowload" to False.

 ## GAN (Generative Adversarial Networks)

 GANs have two structures: the Generator and the Discriminator.
 While generator tries to create a new image (a fake image) that looks like the real one from random noise, discriminator tries to distinguish between a real image and a fake image.
 These two structures always try to fool each other.